mikigroup/Stastne-srdce/README.md

   - Kontrola minimální délky hesla na straně klienta
   - Další validace na straně serveru

+### 8. Password Reset (/reset)
+- Password Change:
+  - Form for entering new password
+  - Validation of new password match and confirmation
+  - Integration with Supabase for updating user's password
+- Security:
+  - Minimum password length (6 characters)
+  - Check if new password is not the same as the old one
+  - Use of HTTPS for secure data transfer
+- User Interface:
+  - Responsive design using Tailwind CSS
+  - Visual feedback for users (lock icon, shading)
+  - Submit button with loading indication
+- Form Processing:
+  - Use of SvelteKit actions for server-side form processing
+  - Protection against CSRF attacks
+- Error Handling:
+  - Detailed processing of various error states (invalid password, same password, invalid request)
+  - User-friendly error messages
+- State Logic:
+  - Loading indication during password change
+  - Display of successful/unsuccessful password change
+- Navigation:
+  - Option for redirection after successful password change (prepared but commented out)
+- SEO Optimization:
+  - Setting title and meta description for the page
+- Accessibility:
+  - Use of semantic HTML elements
+  - Clear labels for input fields
+- Performance:
+  - Minimal use of external dependencies
+  - Efficient DOM updates on state changes
+- Backend Service Integration:
+  - Use of Supabase for authentication and user management
+- Input Validation:
+  - Client-side check for minimum password length
+  - Additional server-side validation

 ### 9. Obnovení zapomenutého hesla (/forgot)
 - Funkce obnovení hesla:
   - Formulář pro zadání emailu uživatele